 Characteristic patterns of change...
 Just as our horses have been conditioned through repetition to adopt particular habits and patterns mentally, emotionally and physically, we have also been conditioned through many sources to behave in common and predictable patterns as well.
 Acknowledging and accepting this truth is where real and lasting change begins.
 It's not that these sources taught us unhealthy habits intentionally, they were doing the best they could with how they had been conditioned to believe, think, feel and act.

-- "Traditionally accepted forms of horse training that we have been conditioned to believe are normal & correct, such as using tie-downs, draw-reins, lunging & drilling"
+- "Traditionally accepted forms of horse training that we have been conditioned to believe are normal & correct, such as using tie-downs, draw-reins, whips, spurs, lunging, round pens & drilling"

 The roots of change...
 Habits and patterns have power over us because of our belief that they create comfort and security.
 In order to affect lasting change, we must understand that we aren't only changing muscle memory, but the underlying and sometimes deeply rooted mental and emotional belief systems as well.
 Although children in abusive environments may be unhappy, there is a sense of comfort and security that comes from the repetition of consistent habits and knowing what to expect.
 Once there is a change or removal from the environment, an escalation of stress, anxiety and volcanic emotional eruptions are normal because the child no longer has a sense of where they belong or how to act, think or feel in the new environment.